MobilityData/gbfs/gbfs.md

 ## Field Types

 * Array - A JSON element consisting of an ordered sequence of zero or more values.
+* Array&lt;Type&gt; - A JSON element consisting of an ordered sequence of zero or more values of the specified sub-type.
 * Boolean - One of two possible values, `true`or `false`.
 Boolean values MUST be JSON booleans, not strings (meaning `true` or `false`, not `"true"` or `"false"`). *(as of v2.0)*
 * Country code - Country code following the [ISO 3166-1 alpha-2 notation](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 * Date - A date in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) Complete Date Extended Format: YYYY-MM-DD .
 Example: `2019-09-13` for September 13th, 2019.